orchestracities/ngsi-timeseries-api/docs/manuals/admin/configuration.md

   payloads from the queue and insert them in the database.
 These processes are managed by [Supervisor][supervisor] and will be automatically restarted if they crash.

+- `backoff_factor`.
+The time between the retries is controlled by backoff_factor, which is used for retry interval between attempt of consecutive next try and so on.
+The Maximum value of `backoff factor` which can be set as 120 .

 ## Database selection per different tenant